skvadrik/re2c/src/index.rst

     Programmers can adjust their lexer to a particular input model, avoid unnecessary overhead (drop useless runtime checks, do in-place lexing, etc.), and make all sorts of hacks.
-    `Examples <examples/examples.html>`_ cover many real-world cases and shed some light on the dark corners of the re2c API.
+    The `examples <examples/examples.html>`_ cover many real-world cases and shed some light on the dark corners of the re2c API.

 *   Efficient `Unicode support <manual/features/encodings/encodings.html>`_
     (code points are compiled into executable finite-state machines).